MATRIX4284/igniteQueryWordCount/README.md

 This application reads a Ignite Cache to get the key value pair and then uses

-Intsall Ignite as said in the git:
+1.Install Ignite 2.6.0 and build it with maven.

+2.Start Ignite by $IGNITE_HOME/bin/ignite.sh start example-ignite.xml

+3.My custom example-ignite.xml is already kept in conf folder.Copy the entire and point to example that to start Ignite.

-1.Clone the repository igniteQueryWordCount
+4.Clone the repository igniteQueryWordCount

-2.cd igniteQueryWordCount
+5.cd igniteQueryWordCount

-3.Build the application
+6.Build the application

 mvn clean install

-4.Run the module
+7.Run the module to stream data from a text book to Ignite.

-4.Run the application :
+8.Run the application :

-java -jar
+java -jar target/QueryWords-1.0-SNAPSHOT.jar

-You will be able to see the top 10 words having max occurences and the count of their occurences
+You will be able to see the top 10 words having max occurences and the count of their occurences.